Contractor Marketing Cost Los Angeles: Managed Website vs. Traditional Advertising

 How much does Google Ads cost for contractors in Los Angeles?

-Google Ads CPCs for contractors in Los Angeles range from $18 to $65 per click depending on the trade — HVAC keywords like “AC repair Los Angeles” can reach $45 to $65 per click in summer, while remodeling keywords typically run $25 to $45 and plumbing emergency keywords hit $30 to $55.
-Monthly budgets of $3,000 to $8,000 are typical to generate meaningful lead volume in the LA metro.
+Per industry benchmarks, Google Ads CPCs for contractors in Los Angeles range from roughly $18 to $55 per click depending on the trade, and the most competitive HVAC and emergency keywords run higher still at peak.
+HVAC keywords like “AC repair Los Angeles” reach the $40 to $55 range and above in summer, while remodeling and plumbing keywords vary by intent.
+Monthly budgets of several thousand dollars are typical to generate meaningful lead volume in the LA metro, and one industry source notes a contractor competing against several hundred others may need a five-figure monthly budget to show up consistently.

 Is Orange County easier for contractors to rank organically than Los Angeles proper?